buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

     One or more extra paths to include in the generated test script.

 defaults
     The defaults option lets you specify testrunner default options.
 These are specified as Python source for an expression yielding a list, typically a list literal.

+working-directory
+    The working-directory option lets to specify a directory where the tests will run.
+The testrunner will change to this directory whe run.

 (Note that, at this time, due to limitations in the Zope test runner, the distributions cannot be zip files.
 TODO: Fix the test runner!)